-- · Lead discontinuity
+- Lead discontinuity

 - Lead disconnection from the generator

 - Fibrosis between the nerve and the electrode

 - Electrode detachment from the nerve

 - Defective generator

-5.11.3.2.
+5.10.3.2.
 High Lead Impedance - Possible Implications

 High lead impedance (\geq 5300 Ω), in the absence of other device-related complications, is not an indication of a lead or generator malfunction.
 High lead impedance in combination with the patient's failure to feel even the maximum output stimulus may indicate a lead wire fracture or other type of electrical discontinuity in the lead.
+Complications with heartbeat sensing may also be indicative of a lead discontinuity.

-Patients who experience high lead impedance, no sensation of maximum output stimulation, and an increase in depressive symptoms should be further evaluated for possible lead replacement.
+Patients who experience high lead impedance, no sensation of maximum output stimulation, and an increase in seizure symptoms should be further evaluated for possible lead replacement.

-NOTE: For additional instructions on how to perform the System Diagnostics, see the model specific programming system manual posted at www.livanova.com.
+NOTE: For details, see the model-specific programming system manual posted at www.livanova.com.

+'''

-NOTE: To troubleshoot high impedance see "Lead Impedance Issues" in the model specific programming system manual posted at www.livanova.com.
+NOTE: For troubleshooting steps, see "Lead Impedance Issues" on page 152.

 For Models: Model 102 Model 102R

+'''